in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")

-This guide will help you understand Spring Boot Auto Configuration with examples.
-We will use a simple code example creating couple of simple rest services.
+Through examples, this book will help you grasp Spring Boot Auto Configuration.
+We will create a few of basic rest services using a simple code sample.

 ![Image](/images/spring-boot-autoconfigure-jar.png "Spring Boot Auto Configure Jar")

 ## You will learn
 - Why do we need Auto Configuration?
 - What is Auto Configuration?
 - A few examples of Spring Boot Auto Configuration
 - How is Auto Configuration implemented in Spring Boot?
 - How to debug Auto Configuration?

 ## Tools you will need
 - Maven 3.0+ is your build tool